Music Major Audition

 Can I double major with music?

-UVM students in CAS can declare a double major in music after passing the Entrance Audition – usually after completing their first semester.
+UVM students in the College of Arts and Science can declare a double major in music after passing the entrance audition – usually after completing their first semester.
 UVM students in other colleges should apply for the music major using the change of college form.
 Discuss with your college advisor if you have questions.